 Molecular technology (Genetic Engineering) advantages, Techniques and uses

 After the advances in knowing the gene structure and how protein is synthesized, It is possible now to isolate the desired gene and form million copies of it inside the cells of bacteria or yeasts, It is possible to produce short strands of DNA with any desired sequence of nucleotides in many laboratories which are now equipped with “gene machines” that can be programmed.

 It is possible to analyze any gene to determine the nucleotides sequence in this gene, We can compare between the structure of different genes in the same organism or different ones and we can determine the sequence of amino acids in the corresponding protein by knowing the sequence of nucleotides in the gene.

 It is possible to transfer functioning genes from cells to other cells of plants or animals, We can synthesize DNA molecules by order, as in 1979, the scientist Khorana produced an artificial gene and introduced it into a laboratory culture of bacteria.

-It is possible to use the artificial DNA in the protein synthesis experiments, we can determine how the amino acids affect the function of the protein as whole by changing the code to eliminate a particular amino acid (or replace it) from the protein.
+It is possible to use the artificial DNA in the protein synthesis experiments, we can determine how the amino acids affect the function of the protein as a whole by changing the code to eliminate a particular amino acid (or replace it) from the protein.

 Techniques of molecular technology

 - When DNA is heated to 100° C, the hydrogen bonds linking the paired bases are disrupted and the two strands of the double helix separate to produce two single-stranded DNA which is unstable.

 - When the temperature of the DNA molecule is lowered, each single strand tends to stabilize by sticking (or annealing) to another single strand to form a double helix once again.

 - Any two single strands of DNA or RNA can form double strands if they are provided with at least a short complementary bases’ sequences.